radu-dogaru/LightWeight_Binary_CNN_and_ELM_Keras/README.md

 # LightWeight_Binary_CNN_and_ELM_Keras

-Three notebooks are stored in this repositoy, related to the following paper:
+Three notebooks are stored in this repository, related to the following paper:

 [1] Radu Dogaru and Ioana Dogaru, "BCONV-ELM: Binary Weights Convolutional Neural Network Simulator based on Keras/Tensorflow, for Low Complexity Implementations", Proceedings of the ISEEE 2019 conference, submitted.